-The unique nature of heritage assets makes reliable valuation complex.
+The unique nature of heritage assets makes reliable valuations complex.
 These difficulties are recognised by the Code and therefore many individual assets are not recorded in the accounts, but additional narrative disclosures are made about the nature and scale of such assets within the notes to the accounts.
 A valuation is undertaken every 3 years by an external expert for insurance purposes.
-A valuation of paintings, artefacts and civic regalia took place as at 31 March 2020.
+A valuation of paintings, artefacts and civic regalia took place during 2022/23.